Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Asynchronous_Backing/Shallow_Dive_Asynchronous_Backing_Slides.md

 Note:

 Image version 1:
-- Collation generation and off-chain backing are outside of the relay block cycle.
-- Number of candidates produced and backed off chain only limited by compute power, network latency, and `max_depth` configured on the relay chain.
+- Candidates stored in prospective parachains (detail on that later)

 Image version 2:
 - Now we see our relay block cycle.
 - It is 6 seconds rather than 12.
 - It completes on-chain backing for one candidate and inclusion for another each cycle.

+Image version 3:
+- Collation generation and off-chain backing are outside of the relay block cycle.
+- Number of candidates produced and backed off chain only limited by compute power, network latency, and `max_depth` configured on the relay chain.
+- Notice that a part of the collation generation context, the unincluded segment, comes from the collator itself.

 ---